Micro Macrame Foundations: Start Here

 • finishing techniques

-• Inconsistent tension
+• react differently to tension

 From Foundations to Symbolic Design